-- D16.
-Minimum number of credits that transfers must complete to earn a bachelor's degree: Transfer students must be in academic residence for a minimum of four semester-long academic contracts and two month-long Independent Study Projects, depending on their transfer credit. - D17.
-Other transfer credit policies: Only liberal arts and sciences credits from an accredited post-secondary, degree-granting college or university are accepted for transfer.
+D16.
+Minimum number of credits that transfers must complete to earn a bachelor's degree: Transfer students must be in academic residence for a minimum of four semesterlong academic contracts and two month-long Independent Study Projects, depending on their transfer credit.